Joystream/helpdesk/tokenomics/README.md

 There are many inflationary forces in the network, but not all of them will impact the exchange rate.
 The main ones are recurring rewards, and other costs associated with achieving KPIs.

 - Recurring rewards, currently paid to:
-  - [Council Members](/roles/council-members) for running and managing the platform's day to day operations
+  - [Council Members](/roles/council-members) for running and managing the platform's day-to-day operations
   - [Storage Providers](/roles/storage-providers) for receiving, storing and serving content files
   - [Content Curators](/roles/content-curators) for monitoring and curating content and channels
 - Automatic rewards, to [Validators](/roles/validators) and [Nominators](/roles/validators/README.md#nominating) are minted as rewards for finding blocks, and keeping the network up and running